This post may contain affiliate links. Please read my disclosure policy.

 Seal the jar and place in a cool dark location for a week.
 Once a day or so, swirl or shake the jar to mix the beans with the vodka.

-After a week of swirling and shaking you’ll have a beautiful, luscious black coffee extract that can be used immediately or stored in a cool, dark location indefinitely.
-Coffee extract enjoys a very long shelf life, so you’ll probably use it up before you start to wonder how old it is.
-This easy method is very similar to the process used to make homemade vanilla extract.
+After a week of swirling and shaking you’ll have a beautiful, luscious black extract that can be used immediately or stored in a cool, dark location indefinitely.
+This extract enjoys a very long shelf life, so you’ll probably use it up before you start to wonder how old it is.
+Our easy method is very similar to the process used to make homemade vanilla extract.

-Pour the coffee extract through a fine mesh sieve to remove the beans.
+Pour the mixture through a fine mesh sieve to remove the beans.
 Line the sieve with cheesecloth before straining if you think it needs it, but it’s not necessary.
 A little coffee bean dust is fine!

 What kind of recipes are best for using coffee extract?